 - Wear gloves when handling ill animals, animal tissues, body fluids and waste and wash hands after contact.

 - Wear respiratory protection when appropriate.

-- Wear dedicated protective clothing such as a lab coat or coveralls when handling animals.
+- Wear dedicated protective clothing such as a long-sleeved lab coat or coveralls when handling animals.
 Launder the soiled clothing separate from your personal clothes and preferably at the animal facility.